What are rootkits and botnets?

 If you practice good security habits, you may reduce the risk that your computer will be compromised:

-- Follow good security practices - Take appropriate precautions when using email and web browsers to reduce the risk that your actions will trigger an infection (see other US-CERT security tips for more information).
+Follow good security practices - Take appropriate precautions when using email and web browsers to reduce the risk that your actions will trigger an infection.

 Unfortunately, if there is a rootkit on your computer or an attacker is using your computer in a botnet, you may not know it.
 Even if you do discover that you are a victim, it is difficult for the average user to effectively recover.
 The attacker may have modified files on your computer, so simply removing the malicious files may not solve the problem, and you may not be able to safely trust a prior version of a file.
 If you believe that you are a victim, consider contacting a trained system administrator.